Wentworth, South Yorkshire

 The civil parish includes the village of Harley on the B6090 road to the west of the main settlement.

 History

+The name Wentworth probably derives from the Old English Wintraworð meaning 'Wintra's enclosure'.

 The village's history is dominated by the Wentworth, Watson-Wentworth and Wentworth-Fitzwilliam families who lived in Wentworth Woodhouse.
 They also owned perhaps most of the land in the village.
 Wentworth gained some independence when the Fitzwilliam family line ended in 1979.

 The village dates back to at least 1066, according to the Domesday Book.
 About 1250 Robert Wentworth married Emma Woodhouse, beginning the Wentworth-Woodhouse line; the family lived in the area for over 450 years.
 The lands then passed to the Watson family when William Wentworth, 2nd Earl of Strafford died without heir; the Watsons held the land until 1782.
 During this time most of the local follies were built.
 The Fitzwilliam ownership ended in 1979 when Thomas Wentworth-Fitzwilliam, 10th Earl Fitzwilliam died.